 - Assign team responsibilities

 Clearly outline all team roles in the plan so that if an incident occurs, it makes tough decisions easier to make.
-Choose external advisers in advance and include them in the plan.
+Choose external advisers in advance and include them in the response and recovery plan.
 Having to build those important trust relationships for the first time during a crisis is not ideal.

 - Establish communication procedures and responsibilities

 Determine who will deal with external and internal stakeholders and how the information will flow.
 For example, where will the team meet?
-In a breach situation, it is important to establish the timeline of the incident and know the scale of the breach before setting the communication plan in motion.
+In a breach situation, it is important to establish the timeline of the incident and know the scale of the breach before setting the strategic communications plan in motion in motion.
 Overestimating the scale of the damage could lead to unnecessary panic.
 Underestimating it might cause additional harm, for example if passwords are not changed before criminals gain access to accounts.
 In both cases, rushing to make inaccurate statements is likely to have severe repercussions.

 - Gather pertinent information in advance